chetan5752/Ecommerce-FastAPI-Backend/README.md

 # 🛒 Ecommerce FastAPI Backend

 A full-featured backend for an ecommerce platform built with FastAPI, PostgreSQL, SQLAlchemy ORM, and Google OAuth 2.0 for authentication.
-Product images are stored in a simulated S3 environment using LocalStack.
+Product images are stored in a S3 Bucket.

+---

+## 🎯 Objectives

+- Build a modern, secure, and scalable ecommerce backend using FastAPI.
+- Implement Google OAuth 2.0 for user authentication and onboarding.
+- Use JWT-based access/refresh tokens for secure session management.
+- Support full CRUD operations for products and categories.
+- Store and retrieve product images via S3-compatible storage.
+- Manage relational data with PostgreSQL using SQLAlchemy ORM.
+- Provide a modular and maintainable code structure.
+- Enable seamless integration with frontend or mobile applications via RESTful APIs.

 ---